dhiltonp/http-latency-monitor/README.md

 http-latency-monitor
 ====================

-simple scripts to help diagnose internet connectivity issues.
+simple scripts to help diagnose internet connectivity issues I have noticed with google fiber in provo.

 usage
 =====